What Can Sex Offenders Not Do In California?

 Many people are not usually informed that there are certain things sex offenders can’t do in California.
 As part of the terms and conditions of parole, these restrictions may be put into place.
 This is to assist these convicts with rehabilitation and public safety.

-The laws in California are harsh when it comes to sex offenders.
-This is because of the high number of cases every year involving sexual crimes.
-In this case, when an outsider moves to California, they need to verify first if they have a history of sex offenses.
+The laws in California are harsh when it comes to sex offenders because of the high number of cases every year involving sexual crimes.
+When an outsider moves to California, they need to verify first if they have a history of sex offenses.

 If they do, they will need to undergo sex offender registration.
 This is per California’s sex offender registration law.
-Convicts will need to report to local agencies within five days of their move.
+These individuals will need to report to local agencies within five days of their move.

 Are Sex Offenders In California Allowed To Move Into Other States?

 Sex offenders who reside in California may leave the state freely.
 However, it’s different when they have active probation.
-A convict with active parole needs to get clearance from a parole officer first before leaving the state.
+Someone with active parole needs to get clearance from a parole officer first before leaving the state.

 Even if they receive approval from a local parole officer, it won’t be an easy process.
 Other states may have their own law for sex offender registration.
-Because of this, convicts are required to comply with the state’s local laws.
+Because of this, impacted individuals are required to comply with the state’s local laws.

 What You Need To Know About Jessica’s Law As A Sex Offender In California

 A lot of Californians don’t know the namesake of Jessica Law.
 Jessica’s law protected many sexual offense victims in the past.
-Despite the positive effects, it brought to the lives of many victims, the origin of this law is quite tragic.
+Despite the positive effects it has had on the lives of many victims, the origin of this law is quite tragic.

 Jessica’s law is named after a California resident, Jessica Lunsford.
-Jessica was aged 9 when she was sexually assaulted and killed, and this tragic accident happened in 2005.
+Jessica was 9 years old when she was sexually assaulted and killed.
+This tragic event occurred in 2005.

 This law helps determine what sex offenders can or cannot do.
 Once they are released from prison, they do not have enough freedom like before.
 Those with offenses against minors are more likely to be monitored than those whose crimes were committed against adults.